Making Language Model a Hierarchical Classifier: Method

 where $\mathcal{T}$ denotes a uni-step subtask.
 Here we further argue $\mathcal{T}$ can be generally classified into two categories: the classification task $\mathcal{C}$ and the generation task $\mathcal{G}$.
 As indicated in Figure \ref{fig:task}, the following different paradigms can be summarized from hierarchical textual tasks:

 \paragraph{Hierarchical text classification (HTC):}classifications are asked from the coarse-grained label to the fine-grained label.
 The lower-level label candidates are usually constrained by the choice of the higher-level label.
-We denote this paradigm as $\mathcal{C} \rightarrow \mathcal{C}$. \paragraph{Classification-guided generation (CgG):}a classification result is first required, then the final response is generated based on that classified label.
-This paradigm can be denoted as $\mathcal{C} \rightarrow \mathcal{G}$. \paragraph{Hierarchical text generation (HTG):}the final response is posterior inferenced by intermediate generations, such as the chain of thought, reasoning, or thoughts.
-This paradigm is denoted as $\mathcal{G} \rightarrow \mathcal{G}$. \paragraph{Other hierarchical tasks:}there might be even more completed hierarchical tasks.
-For example, the generative classification ($\mathcal{G} \rightarrow \mathcal{C}$) and `think, classify and act' ($\mathcal{G} \rightarrow \mathcal{C} \rightarrow \mathcal{G}$).
-We leave these types of tasks for future works.
+We denote this paradigm as $\mathcal{C} \rightarrow \mathcal{C}$.

 While there are evident methods to solve hierarchical textual tasks, either by computation time scaling (such as CoT or reasoning LLM), or the multi-hop inference, in this paper we propose a single-model framework which has less computational overheads.